What is Narcissistic Personality Disorder?

 • Environment – The impact of childhood on an individual may develop into NPD.
 For example, a child who receives excessive admiration (or criticism) may be more vulnerable to the condition. ²

 • Genetics – If a close family member (i.e. parent or sibling) has NPD, an individual related to that member is more likely to have it.
-Though, this may be due to the fact that the individual is influenced by the family member at a young age. ³
+However, this may be because of the family member’s influence. ³

 • Neurobiology – There are likely brain structure malformations in people with NPD, affecting their way of behavior and thinking. ⁴